SkygearIO/guides/cms/cms-field-type.md

       label: name of the null values
     options:
       - label: option 1
-        value: A # only String inputs are supported
+        value: A # only string inputs are supported
       - label: option 2
         value: B
     default_value: default value # applicable only to the new view